 Do entrepreneurs on a Startup Visa get a Canadian passport?

 No. The Start-up visa doesn’t automatically grant you Canadian citizenship.
-You must first become a permanent resident and collect the necessary forms, photos, and documents applying in Canada.
-A Startup Visa lawyer can streamline the process for you and boost your chances of getting a PR status and eventually Canadian citizenship.
+You must first become a permanent resident through the Start-up Visa program for entrepreneurs.
+The Startup Visa lawyers and immigration consultants at Global Citizen Solutions can streamline the process for you and boost your chances of getting a PR status and eventually applying for Canadian citizenship.

 What is a Nexus card, and how can it help me travel?